 The topic changes according to the interest of the instructors.
 Up to ten students may participate with the consent of the instructors, and each student receives a stipend of $1,000 to support participation.
 A seminar budget supports the honorarium and travel expenses for the Brauer Fellow, a visiting scholar who represents a disciplinary perspective on the seminar topic that complements those of the instructors.

-This year's Brauer Seminar, Intentionality and Belief, is being offered by Dan Arnold, Associate Professor of the Philosophy of Religions, and Ryan Coyne, Assistant Professor of the Philosophy of Religions and Theology.
+This year's Brauer Seminar, Intentionality and Belief, is being offered by Daniel A. Arnold, Associate Professor of the Philosophy of Religions, and Ryan Coyne, Assistant Professor of the Philosophy of Religions and Theology.

 Faculty: Wendy Doniger (History of Religions) and Jeffrey Stackert (Hebrew Bible)